 Available to undergraduate and graduate students.
-Veteran with an honorable discharge, an Illinois resident six months before entering the service and claimed residency six months after discharge; served at least one year after or less than one year before August 11, 1967.
+Must be a veteran with an honorable discharge, an Illinois resident six months before entering the service and have claimed residency six months after discharge.
+Must have served at least one year after, or less than one year before, August 11, 1967.
 Covers tuition and mandatory fees.
 No repayment obligation.